Pers8/obsidian-files/IB/English.md

 Consider the impact of the communication on the audience and society.
 Reflect on how the text attitude, behaviour or perception related to the culture

 10. Draw a conclusion
-To draw a conclusion, we generally talk about how the lkanguage and content of the non-literary
+To draw a conclusion, we generally talk about how the language and content of the non-literary text reflects and contribute